ARMmbed/mbed-os-5-docs/docs/reference/configuration/rtos-config.md

     Defined by: library:rtos
     Macro name: MBED_CONF_RTOS_MAIN_THREAD_STACK_SIZE
     Value: 4096 (set by library:rtos)
+Name: rtos.msgqueue-data-size
+    Description: The total memory available for all CMSIS-RTOSv2 object-pool message queues combined Defined by: library:rtos
+    No value set
+Name: rtos.msgqueue-num
+    Description: Maximum number of CMSIS-RTOSv2 object-pool message queues that can be active at the same time Defined by: library:rtos
+    No value set
+Name: rtos.mutex-num
+    Description: Maximum number of CMSIS-RTOSv2 object-pool mutexes that can be active at the same time Defined by: library:rtos
+    No value set
 Name: rtos.present
     Defined by: library:rtos
     Macro name: MBED_CONF_RTOS_PRESENT
     Value: 1 (set by library:rtos)
+Name: rtos.semaphore-num
+    Description: Maximum number of CMSIS-RTOSv2 object-pool semaphores that can be active at the same time Defined by: library:rtos
+    No value set
+Name: rtos.thread-num
+    Description: Maximum number of CMSIS-RTOSv2 object-pool threads that can be active at the same time Defined by: library:rtos
+    No value set
 Name: rtos.thread-stack-size
     Description: The default stack size of new threads Defined by: library:rtos
     Macro name: MBED_CONF_RTOS_THREAD_STACK_SIZE
     Value: 4096 (set by library:rtos)
+Name: rtos.thread-user-stack-size
+    Description: The total memory available for all CMSIS-RTOSv2 object-pool thread stacks combined Defined by: library:rtos
+    No value set
+Name: rtos.timer-num
+    Description: Maximum number of CMSIS-RTOSv2 object-pool timers that can be active at the same time Defined by: library:rtos
+    No value set
 Name: rtos.timer-thread-stack-size
     Description: The size of the timer thread's stack Defined by: library:rtos